Bartel-Group/pydmclab/docs.md

 ### `get_results`

+- a generic version is available at `pydmclab.hpc.helpers.get_results`
 - you will rarely have to modify this
 - now we are going to collect the results of every VASP calculation within every chain within every launch directory
 - this function will update a dictionary/.json of a (detailed) summary of the results from all successful calculations executed in all your launch directories